palosopko/audiolibrix-python/README.md

 ## Changelog

+### v0.2.1: 17/10/2015

+When ordering multiple products always order their IDs in an ascending order so that the client application does not have to (otherwise we get `InvalidSignsature` error).

 ### v0.2.0: 23/08/2015

 Version bump with fixes for incorrect URL creating when listing items and stripping whitespace with author handling.
 API endpoint URL set to Audiolibrix production servers.